LBArwen/Arwen/README.md

-- 👋 Hi, I’m @Fayvv
+- 👋 Hi, I’m @Arwen
-- 👀 I’m interested in F
+- 👀 I’m interested in CO
-- 🌱 I’m currently learning A
+- 🌱 I’m currently learning DI
-- 💞️ I’m looking to collaborate on Y
+- 💞️ I’m looking to collaborate on N
-- 📫 How to reach me V
+- 📫 How to reach me G

 <!---
 Fayvv/Fayvv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.